 Generator safety.
 Find a place that is at least 5 meters from doors and windows, and keep windows downwind from the generator closed.

 Preparing for the long haul

 Minimal freezer usage.
 A full freezer can keep food for up to two days without power, as long as it’s not opened.
-If you don’t have a portable power station that can run your fridge/freezer, it may be best to not use the freezer part and to eat anything perishable in your fridge within 2–3 hours of power loss.
+If you don’t have a portable power station that can run your fridge/freezer, it may be best not to use the freezer part and eat anything perishable in your fridge within 2–3 hours of power loss.
 If you do have a portable power station, remember to turn your fridge to one of the lowest settings to save those watt-hours for something else.

 Where we can help: Most of our portable power stations can add extra hours to how long your fridge stays powered, so you won’t need to turn it to the lowest setting.
 You can still save your battery by freezing water ahead of time.

 Flip the main breaker.
 If your home is at risk of being flooded or you plan to evac, flip the main breaker switch.
-This prevents a fire hazard as well as an electrical hazard for your family, your neighbors, and emergency crews.
+This prevents a fire hazard as well as an electrical hazard for your family, your neighbours, and emergency crews.